umutacar/DC/tex/README.md

   These have to be "properly nested" as in the order above.
 For example, "subsubsection" inside "section" is disallowed.

   Each section has the form:
-  X ::= heading + label + blocks + subX
+  X ::= heading + label + block + paragraphs + subX
   where X = chapter | section | subsection | subsubsection
   and subX = section | subsection | subsubsection | "nothing"
   respectively

-* In addition, we have "paragraphs" that can float and appear as part of any section.
-A paragraph contains "elements" each of which is a group or an atom.
+  A paragraph is a paragraph heading followed by a "block"

+  A block is a sequence of elements with tail text.

+  An element is either an atom or a group

+  A group is a preamble text followed by a sequence of atoms

+  An atom is a preamble text followed by \begin{atom}...\end{atom}

+  Note that paragraphs are "floating" sections and can appear anywhere

+  We refer to all sections and paragraph as a *_segment_*

 # OVERALL STRATEGY